yoterel/STORM-Net/README.md

 - Unity 2019.3 or higher (required by (3), only for compiling the renderer executable)
 - Hardware: the automatic anotation performes significantly faster when a compliant GPU is available (by 2 orders of magnitude).
 We strongly recommend using a GPU if fast calibration times are needed.

-### The template model file
+## The template model file

 The application uses a pre-measured template model file as an input.
 An example of such file is located under the [example_models](example_models) directory.
 This template model was obtained using a 3D digitizer, but can similarly be obtained in any way as long as the measurements are accurate to a satisfactory degree.
 It is strongly recommended to create your own template model file **per physical cap model you are using in your lab**, this will lead to best accuracies.
 The exact format of this file is now specified.
 The file is a csv space delimited file, where each row contains 4 values:
 1. An index of the optode (an integer numerical value representing the index of this optode.
-Starts from 0. any other value (strings, etc) will be skipped and not be calibrated).
+Starts from 0. any other value (strings, etc) will not be calibrated but still appear in the output file in the same standard coordiante system as the rest of the optodes).
 2. 3 numerical values: X, Y, Z representing the location of this optode (note: values must be supplied in cm or inch).
 The coordinate system these values are supplied at are not improtant, as they are transformed internally to a standard right-handed system.

-### How to use GUI & Automatic calibration
+## How to use GUI & Automatic calibration

 The file [main.py](CapCalibrator/main.py) is the entry point of the application.
 In the most common use case, this script expects a path to a video file to be analyzed and a "template" model file discussed above.